enkidevs/curriculum/javascript/ecmascript-2015/spread-map-set-math/spread-part-1.md

 The spread operator automatically assigns (or spreads out) the contents of an expression to multiple arguments, elements or variables which can save you some tedious assignment code.

-For example let’s say we have an array with 3 values we want to pass to a function accepting three arguments:
+For example let's say we have an array with 3 values we want to pass to a function accepting three arguments:

 ```javascript
 let test = [1,2,3];